Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 5.2.1 =
 * Improvement: changed text on security headers feedback
-* Improvement: ensure all resources are minified
+* Improvement: some resources were not loaded minified on the back-end

 = 5.2.0 =
 * Improvement: updated tips & tricks with Let's Encrypt and Cross-Origin resource policy articles